Quarantine: British maritime quarantine rules 1711–1896

 After 1800, ships from plague-affected countries (or with foul bills) were permitted to complete their quarantine in the Medway instead of at a Mediterranean port on the way, and an extensive lazaret was built on Chetney Hill near Chatham (although it was later demolished).
 The use of floating hulks as lazarets continued as before.
 In 1800 two ships with hides from Mogador in Morocco were ordered to be sunk with their cargoes at the Nore, the owners receiving an indemnity.
 Animal hides were suspected of harbouring infections, along with a long list of other items, and these had to be exposed on the ship's deck for twenty-one days or less (six days for each instalment of the cargo), and then transported to the lazaret, where they were opened and aired for another forty days.
 The whole detention of the vessel was from sixty to sixty-five days, including the time for reshipment of her cargo.
 Pilots had to pass fifteen days on board a convalescent ship.
-From 1846 onwards the quarantine establishments in the United Kingdom were gradually reduced, while the last vestige of the British quarantine law was removed by the Public Health Act of 1896, which repealed the Quarantine Act of 1825 (with dependent clauses of other acts), and transferred from the privy council to the Local Government Board the powers to deal with ships arriving infected with yellow fever or plague.
+From 1846 onwards the quarantine establishments in the United Kingdom were gradually reduced, while the last vestige of the British quarantine law was removed by the Public Health Act 1896, which repealed the Quarantine Act 1825 (with dependent clauses of other acts), and transferred from the privy council to the Local Government Board the powers to deal with ships arriving infected with yellow fever or plague.
 The powers to deal with cholera ships had been already transferred by the Public Health Act 1875.

 British regulations of 9 November 1896 applied to yellow fever, plague and cholera.
-Officers of the Customs, as well as of Royal Coast Guard and the Board of Trade (for signalling), were empowered to take the initial steps.
+Officers of Her Majesty's Customs, as well as of Her Majesty's Coastguard and the Board of Trade (for signalling), were empowered to take the initial steps.
 They certified in writing the master of a supposedly infected ship, and detained the vessel provisionally for not more than twelve hours, giving notice meanwhile to the port sanitary authority.
 The medical officer of the port boarded the ship and examined every person in it.
 Every person found infected was taken to a hospital and quarantined under the orders of the medical officer, and the vessel remained under his orders.
 Every person suspected could be detained on board for 48 hours or removed to the hospital for a similar period.
 All others were free to land upon giving the addresses of their destinations to be sent to the respective local authorities, so that the dispersed passengers and crew could be kept individually under observation for a few days.
 The ship was then disinfected, dead bodies buried at sea, infected clothing, bedding, etc., destroyed or disinfected, and bilge-water and water-ballast pumped out at a suitable distance before the ship entered a dock or basin.
 Mail was subject to no detention.
 A stricken ship within 3 miles of the shore had to fly a yellow and black flag at the main mast from sunrise to sunset.